 in the clutch, held the wheel straight, and waited.

-Boy do you attract attention when you spin out at El Mirage.
+Boy howdy, do you ever attract attention when you spin out at El Mirage!
 On the plus side, after the Tech guys heard my story they went out to inspect the track near the timing trap and decided that it was unsafe to run any more cars.